JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 }
 ```

-Now given this example it is obvious that the tricky part is to define, when exactly a given +CurrencyQuery+
+Now given this example it is obvious that the tricky part is to define, when exactly a given `CurrencyQuery`
 should be targeted by this provider, or otherwise, be simply ignored.
 Our case just provides an additional
 currency code, so it is a good idea to just only return data for _default_ query types.
 Additionally we only return our code
 sublist, when the according code is requested, or a unspecified request is performed.